 How it works

 - Read your key.
-The detected key is shown with its Camelot code, a tuning check against A = 440 Hz, the diatonic chords — and an honest alternative when the analysis hesitates.
+The detected key is shown with its Camelot code, a confidence score and the diatonic chords of the key — one click to hear each.

 Features

-- Whole-track, multi-segment analysis.
-The song is split into about ten segments and the key scores are aggregated, so an intro riff or a breakdown can't dominate the result.
+- Whole-track analysis.
+The entire song is analyzed, not just a snippet, so an intro riff or a breakdown can't dominate the result.

 - Camelot code for DJs.
 Every result comes with its position on the Camelot wheel, ready for harmonic mixing.